He walked toward the shelf and picked up a jade slip.

 "…Good."

 But he did not rush.
+He maintained it and felt its structure.

-The first one collapsed.
+The moment he did, the first one collapsed.

 He adjusted.